CalebClauson/text-rpg/README.md

 - xp
 - xp needed for next level

-The project also includes a start menu flow for loading an existing player or creating a new one.
+The project also includes a main menu flow for loading an existing player or creating a new one.

-## Data Driven Design
+### Data-Driven Design

 A major goal of the project is to separate data from logic wherever possible.